 From there I would like to say that life in the coxswain’s seat got easier, and it did, but learning to cox was a long road.
 I wanted to quit several times, but I always came back.
 I learned, persevered, and eventually got better.
-My senior year I started winning some races as the “light bulb” came on and the sport began to make sense to me. and won some races (including SRAA Nationals).
+My senior year I started winning some races as the “light bulb” came on and the sport began to make sense to me.
+I won some races (inlcuding NOVAS, the area championship of the time, and SRAA (scholastic) Nationals).
 Coaching became a natural advancement of my coxing skills and I have coached since high school.
 I continue to coach and cox, and hopefully, pass on my love and knowledge of the sport to others.
 I hope my book and this site will make your understanding of the sport easier, more quickly, than it was for me and that you come to love the sport as much as I do.
 Besides, there is no better rush than coming across that finish line first!